javier-lopez/javier.io/blog/en/_posts/2022-11-15-install-tmux-on-windows-10.md

 Copy tmux and dependencies to Git for Windows path:

     $ cp C:\msys64\usr\bin\tmux C:\msys64\usr\bin\msys-event* C:\Program Files\Git\usr\bin

 Restart Git for Windows

+## Extra

+If you want to keep msys2 you may want to change the $HOME directory so it points to the same place as Git for Windows, modify **/etc/nsswitch.conf**

+    db_home: windows

 Happy hacking!